Enhancing chaos in multistability regions of Duffing map for an asymmetric image encryption algorithm: Introduction

-This paper is arranged as follows: Section~\ref{section:section2} investigates the dynamics of 2D-Duffing map.
-In Section~\ref{section:section3}, we introduce a chaotification approach to increase chaos complexity of the 2D-Duffing map, and then evaluate the performance of the enhance map.
-Section~\ref{section:section4} introduces an asymmetric image encryption algorithm based on the enhanced Duffing map.
-Section~\ref{section:section5} simulates the proposed image encryption algorithm using different types of digital images.
-Section~\ref{section:section6} analyzes the security of the proposed encryption algorithm.
-Finally, Section~\ref{section:section7} presents the conclusions.
+This paper is arranged as follows: Section~\ref{section:section2} describes the dynamics of the 2D-Duffing map.
+In Section\ref{section:section3}, we introduce a chaotification approach to enhance chaos complexity of the 2D-Duffing map, and then calculate the performance of the enhance map.
+Section~\ref{section:section4} introduces an image encryption algorithm based on the enhanced Duffing map.
+Simulation results for image encryption using some existing schemes and our proposed scheme are presented in Section \ref{section:section5}.
+Section \ref{section:section6} is left to perform the security analysis of encrypted images.
+Finally, Section \ref{section:section7} concludes the results.